 The UK Equity Fund launched in March 2003.
 Its objective is to produce a total return in excess of the FTSE All-Share Index after costs, over any five year period, through a diversified portfolio of predominantly UK Equities with the flexibility to invest up to 20% in shares listed outside the UK.
 The fund incorporates a dedicated investment in smaller companies.
-Since inception to 30 September 2021 the fund has returned 548.2% net of fees compared to the benchmark return of 334.7%.
-The Company's assets are invested in a segregated portfolio that is managed pari passu to the UK Equity Fund.
-In the year to 30 September 2021, the UK Equity Segregated Portfolio returned 29.1% net of fees which is an outperformance of 1.2% against its benchmark.
+The Company's assets are invested in a segregated portfolio that is managed pari passu to the UK Equity Fund and since the Company invested in the portfolio to 30 September 2022 the portfolio has returned 20.0% net of fees compared to the benchmark return of 41.3%.
+In the year to 30 September 2022, the UK Equity Segregated Portfolio returned -14.7% net of fees which is an underperformance of 10.7% against its benchmark.

-The most significant positive and negative sector contributors to the relative performance of the UK Equity Segregated Portfolio for the twelve months to 30 September 2021, in %
+The most significant positive and negative sector contributors to the relative performance of the UK Equity Segregated Portfolio for the twelve months to 30 September 2022, in %

-The table below shows most significant positive and negative stock contributors to the relative performance of the UK Equity Segregated Portfolio for the year to 30 September 2021, in %
+The table below shows most significant positive and negative stock contributors to the relative performance of the UK Equity Segregated Portfolio for the year to 30 September 2022, in %

-The principal overweight and underweight sector positions of the UK Equity Segregated Portfolio at 30 September 2021 relative to the FTSE All-Share Index, in %
+The principal overweight and underweight sector positions of the UK Equity Segregated Portfolio at 30 September 2022 relative to the FTSE All-Share Index, in %

-The table below shows the principal overweight and underweight positions of the UK Equity Segregated Portfolio at 30 September 2021 relative to the FTSE All-Share Index, in %
+The table below shows the principal overweight and underweight positions of the UK Equity Segregated Portfolio at 30 September 2022 relative to the FTSE All-Share Index, in %